 You Pay No Attorney’s Fee Unless Your Claim Prevails

 Don’t worry about the cost.
 Your first consultation with an Arkansas personal injury lawyer will cost nothing and entail no obligation.
 It’s your chance to get personalized advice on how the law applies in your own case.

-Arkansas injury attorneys work on a contingent fee basis.
+Cordova injury attorneys work on a contingent fee basis.
 That means you pay no attorney’s fee unless and until you are compensated for your injuries with an out-of-court settlement or a jury verdict.
 The contingent fee system allows everyone to seek justice and have a day in court.

 If you are injured by a biting dog in Arkansas, the law is on your side.
 Put your case in the hands of a reliable personal injury attorney, and put the law to work for you.